Vietnam.vn - Nền tảng quảng bá Việt Nam

 Wagner leader Yevgeny Prigozhin appeared unexpectedly at the Russia-Africa Summit in St. Petersburg, where a host of African leaders were meeting with Russian President Vladimir Putin.

-Mr Prigozhin, 62, was the man who led a brief armed mutiny in Russia a month ago targeting the country's military leadership, and later fled to Belarus under a deal brokered by neighboring President Alexander Lukashenko.
+Mr Prigozhin, 62, was the man who initiated a brief armed mutiny in Russia a month ago targeting the country's military leadership, and later fled to Belarus under a deal brokered by neighboring President Alexander Lukashenko.

 World - Boss Wagner suddenly appeared where Mr. Putin was also present

-If Mr. Prigozhin is indeed in St. Petersburg, then the Wagner leader's presence at the Summit of African Leaders in Russia and his meeting with a CAR delegate must surely have some significance, given the Wagner group's extensive reach in many African countries including CAR, Libya, Mali, Sudan, Mozambique and Burkina Faso.
+If Mr. Prigozhin is indeed in St. Petersburg, then the Wagner leader's presence at the Summit of African Leaders in Russia and his meeting with a CAR delegate must surely have some significance, given the Wagner group's extensive reach in many African countries including CAR, Libya, Mali, Sudan, Mozambique, and Burkina Faso.

 Wagner is also believed to be active in Niger, where a coup was carried out on July 26 to overthrow the country's president.